enhance-dev/enhance.dev/app/docs/md/elements/index.md

 Enhance Elements are designed to offer these same benefits without the requirement of learning a new syntax.
 They can be authored using the HTML, CSS, and JavaScript you already know and love.

-Additionally, Enhance Elements are use Server Side Rendering (SSR) out of the box, providing incredible performance for end users, and providing you with a fantastic base for [progressive enhancement](/docs/patterns/progressive-enhancement).
+Additionally, Enhance Elements are server-side rendered out of the box, providing incredible performance for end users, and providing you with a fantastic base for [progressive enhancement](/docs/patterns/progressive-enhancement).

 ## Define